laravel/docs/artisan.md

     email:send {user} {--queue=default}

-To assign a shortcut when defining an option, you can specify it before the option name and use a | delimiter to separate the values:
+To assign a shortcut when defining an option, you may specify it before the option name and use a | delimiter to separate the shortcut from the full option name:

     email:send {user} {--Q|queue}